 End User Performs Select All, Then Copies and Pastes into the Same Document

 There are now two Runtime Storage Controls.
-However, the runtime checks if there are multiple instances of the control.
+However, the runtime checks whether there are multiple instances of the control.
 If there are, it deletes the extra instances.

 End User Performs Select All, then Copies and Pastes into a Different Document that Has Managed Code Extensions

 There are two Runtime Storage Controls claiming to contain the primary stored information for the document.
 However, a unique identifier (GUID) is created for the control when it is embedded in the document at design time.
 This GUID is also embedded in the custom document property _AssemblyLocation.
 Any Runtime Storage Control in the document must also have this GUID.
 If an extra Runtime Storage Control is found in the document at load time, it is deleted from the document if the GUID does not match the one stored in the document.